 Coronavirus in Singapore

 The rapid spread of the novel coronavirus — Covid-19 — has raised alarm bells all over the world.
 The first case involving the previously unknown, pneumonia-like Covid-19 virus was reported in the Chinese city of Wuhan on December 31, 2019.
 Only a week later, Chinese authorities confirmed that it was a new (hence, a novel) virus.
 The disease causes symptoms similar to the ordinary cold, but it quickly affects the lungs and other organs.
-As of 10 March, the disease has infected 80,757 people in China, and 3,136 victims have died.
+As of May 5, the disease has infected more than 3 million people in the world, and more than 255, 000 victims have died.

 In Singapore, the first case of coronavirus infection was recorded on January 23.
 It was reported by the Ministry of Health of Singapore (MOH).
 According to the ministry, the patient was a 66-year-old resident of Wuhan who came to Singapore with his family on January 20.
 The man had a fever and a cough; he was hospitalized on January 22.
 As of now, he is discharged.

-As of March 10, Singapore has recorded a total of 160 cases — making Singapore the country with the 16th highest number of confirmed cases in the world outside China, Italy, S. Korea, Iran, France, Spain, Germany, USA, Japan, Switzerland, UK, Netherlands, Sweden, Belgium and Norway.
-The first few patients were tourists from Wuhan.
-But on Feb 3, local transmissions were identified, and by Feb 8, those infections exceeded patients who were infected abroad.
-As of March 9, 93 patients have been discharged from the hospital after recovery.
-However, a few patients are still in critical condition.
-Because of its robust and fast response, Singapore has not recorded any deaths.
+As of May 5 , Singapore has recorded a total of 19, 410 cases — making Singapore the country with the 26th highest number of confirmed cases in the world with USA, Spain, Italy, UK, France, Germany, and Russia leading this list.
+The first few patients in Singapore were tourists from Wuhan.
+But on Feb 3, local transmissions were identified; and by Feb 8, those infections exceeded patients who were infected abroad.
+As of May 5, 1, 519 patients have been discharged from the hospital after their recovery.
+However, about 20 patients are still in critical condition.
+Because of its robust and fast response, Singapore has recorded only 18 deaths.